ISS for the Nobel Peace Prize

-If you are visiting this site, you have probably heard of the International Space Station, that football-size construction in space where a multinational crew of six astronauts lives, performing scientific research and advancing our understanding of the space environment.
+If you are visiting this site, you have probably heard of the International Space Station, that football-size construction in space where a multinational crew of six astronauts lives, performing scientific research in space and advancing our understanding of the space environment.

 What you may not realize is how many of the people around you, with whom you converse, work, and play every day, have no idea that there is such a thing as an honest-to-goodness space station in orbit right now.
 And even you may have overlooked one exceptional aspect of this technological marvel: its political underpinnings.

 How can politics be exceptional, you ask?
 Just consider: at the end of 2013, ISS celebrated its 15th anniversary in space.
 But well before construction, began the political negotiations.
 Decades before.
 And now 15 nations, many of them rivals in other realms, work together smoothly, consistently, and unerringly every single day.
-Nations that were at war 70 years ago are now staunch collaborators in this one undertaking.
+Nations that were at war 70 years ago are now staunch collaborators in this one international undertaking.
 That collaboration has opened up the opportunities for space research not just to these 15 nations, but to an additional 54 nations beside.

-ISS for the Nobel Prize
+ISS for the Nobel Prize in the News

 Space Station Deserves Nobel Prize - Moscow Times